 To my eye it looks chubby, especially the leading edge.
 It’s a lot of effort to build a wing, and it would take a lot of trust to build one based on an online calculator and other people’s suggestions for what might work.
 A couple proven wing shapes I’m interested in building are the Eppler E423 high lift airfoil, and the Chuch Hollinger CH 10-48-13 high lift low Reynolds number airfoil.
 And then again there’s the smart move, which is to buy the 9 Lives Racing wing and move onto other projects.

 First I’ll select a wing, and the NACA 6412 is as good as any for this demonstration.
-Next I’ll set the Reynolds number from 50,000 to 200,000 and the NCrit range between 5 and 7.
+Next I’ll set the Reynolds number, and then the NCrit range between 5 and 7.
 Click Update Range and look at the resulting graphs.

 First up is Cl vs Alpha.
 Cl is the coefficient of lift, which is downforce to you and me, and Alpha is the wing’s angle of attack.
 The more wing angle, the more downforce, up until about 9 degrees.
 After that flow separations occur and the wing creates less downforce.